Florida County Declines To Pay For ‘New York Times’ Subscription For Library, Calling It ‘Fake News’

 “Do I think I made a mistake?
 Yes.
 Our decision should have been impartial,” he told The Citrus County Chronicle.

-Meanwhile, the estimated 70,000 patrons of the Citrus County Library system have had mixed feelings about the matter, with “most but not all” patrons opposed to the decision.
+Meanwhile, the estimated 70,000 patrons of the Citrus County Library system have had mixed feelings about the matter, with “most, but not all” patrons opposed to the decision.

-That’s not to say that Citrus County Library patron’s are completely out of luck when it comes to accessing Times content.
+That’s not to say that Citrus County Library patrons are completely out of luck when it comes to accessing Times content.
 Citrus County Chronicle writer Mike Wright found something of a workaround.
 In essence, users of the library’s website can access a database, maintained by the Florida Department of State and issued to all public libraries in the Sunshine State.
-Using the search terms that the patrons want, patrons can get raw copy of Times stories — that is, without images, graphics, or embedded links – containing the keywords that they searched for.
+Using the search terms that the patrons want, patrons can get raw copy of Times stories — that is, without images, graphics or embedded links – containing the keywords that they searched for.
 The process is rather tedious, but the long and the short of it is that Times content is available, however indirectly, to library patrons in the county, Carnahan’s claim that he doesn’t want it in the county notwithstanding.

-“Obviously, there’s a ton of difference between getting the New York Times as a digital subscriber and picking through scraps provided by a search engine.
+“Obviously, there’s a ton of difference between getting The New York Times as a digital subscriber and picking through scraps provided by a search engine.
 Whether that’s worth about $2,700 a year to give digital access to the Times for 70,000 library card holders is up the public to decide,” he wrote.

 The County Board will reconsider the issue when it meets on November 19.